oscar-cerna/OzzyOzy/README.md

 # 👋 Hi, I'm Oscar Cerna [Ozzy]

 ## ㊗️ About Me
 <p> Goal-oriented Web Developer.
 Capable of working well independently or as part of a professional development team.
 Passionate about Programming, Innovation and Technology.
 Experienced in .NET Full-Stack Web Development with fundamental knowledge of software design, development, and testing.
-Seeking to utilize broad background with proficient technical and programming skills to thrive as an junior front-end developer. </p>
+Seeking to utilize broad background with proficient technical and programming skills to thrive as a front-end developer. </p>

 ### "Design is not just what it looks like and feels like.
 Design is how it works." - Steve Jobs